$743.61 Million in Sales Expected for Avaya Holdings Corp. (NYSE:AVYA) This Quarter

-Wall Street analysts predict that Avaya Holdings Corp.
-(NYSE:AVYA) will report sales of $743.61 million for the current quarter, according to Zacks.
-Three analysts have made estimates for Avaya’s earnings.
-The lowest sales estimate is $739.00 million and the highest is $746.00 million.
-Avaya reported sales of $757.00 million during the same quarter last year, which indicates a negative year-over-year growth rate of 1.8%.
-The firm is expected to report its next quarterly earnings results on Wednesday, November 17th.
+Analysts expect that Avaya Holdings Corp.
+(NYSE:AVYA) will report $743.61 million in sales for the current quarter, Zacks Investment Research reports.
+Three analysts have made estimates for Avaya’s earnings, with the highest sales estimate coming in at $746.00 million and the lowest estimate coming in at $739.00 million.
+Avaya posted sales of $757.00 million during the same quarter last year, which would indicate a negative year-over-year growth rate of 1.8%.
+The company is scheduled to report its next earnings report on Wednesday, November 17th.

-According to Zacks, analysts expect that Avaya will report full-year sales of $2.95 billion for the current fiscal year, with estimates ranging from $2.95 billion to $2.96 billion.
-For the next year, analysts forecast that the firm will post sales of $3.00 billion, with estimates ranging from $2.90 billion to $3.05 billion.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research firms that follow Avaya.
+On average, analysts expect that Avaya will report full-year sales of $2.95 billion for the current financial year, with estimates ranging from $2.95 billion to $2.96 billion.
+For the next fiscal year, analysts forecast that the firm will report sales of $3.00 billion, with estimates ranging from $2.90 billion to $3.05 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that follow Avaya.

-Avaya (NYSE:AVYA) last issued its earnings results on Sunday, August 8th.
-The company reported $0.75 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.71 by $0.04.
-The business had revenue of $732.00 million for the quarter, compared to analysts’ expectations of $729.72 million.
-Avaya had a return on equity of 101.31% and a net margin of 0.61%.
-The business’s revenue for the quarter was up 1.5% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $0.08 EPS.
+Avaya (NYSE:AVYA) last announced its quarterly earnings results on Sunday, August 8th.
+The company reported $0.75 earnings per share for the quarter, topping the consensus estimate of $0.71 by $0.04.
+Avaya had a net margin of 0.61% and a return on equity of 101.31%.
+The firm had revenue of $732.00 million during the quarter, compared to analysts’ expectations of $729.72 million.
+During the same quarter in the prior year, the company earned $0.08 EPS.
+The company’s revenue was up 1.5% compared to the same quarter last year.

-A number of large investors have recently added to or reduced their stakes in the business.
-Metropolitan Life Insurance Co NY lifted its stake in Avaya by 106,695.7% during the second quarter.
-Metropolitan Life Insurance Co NY now owns 24,563 shares of the company’s stock worth $661,000 after purchasing an additional 24,540 shares in the last quarter.
-Millennium Management LLC lifted its stake in Avaya by 199.2% during the second quarter.
-Millennium Management LLC now owns 377,148 shares of the company’s stock worth $10,145,000 after purchasing an additional 251,080 shares in the last quarter.
-Oberweis Asset Management Inc. acquired a new position in Avaya during the second quarter worth $1,971,000.
-Price T Rowe Associates Inc. MD lifted its stake in Avaya by 3.9% during the second quarter.
-Price T Rowe Associates Inc. MD now owns 34,707 shares of the company’s stock worth $934,000 after purchasing an additional 1,305 shares in the last quarter.
-Finally, Paloma Partners Management Co acquired a new position in Avaya during the second quarter worth $586,000.

 Avaya Company Profile